mar19a/mar19a/README.md

 <h2 align="left">Hi 👋!
-My name is Mariano Amaya and I'm a fullstack, from Boston</h2>
+My name is Mariano Amaya and I'm a fullstack developer, from Boston</h2>

 ###